Cecropia peltata: Taxonomy

 The species was described by Carl Linnaeus in the 1759 edition of Systema Naturae.
 It was the first species to be described in the genus and was originally applied to many species of Cecropia.
 As additional species were described, the usage narrowed.
 The genus was placed in the family Urticaceae by Adolf Engler in 1889.
 E. J. H. Corner suggested moving the genus to the Urticaceae in 1962, while Cornelis Berg placed Cecropia in its own family, the Cecropiaceae.
 Based on molecular data, the Angiosperm Phylogeny Group merged the family back into the Urticaceae.

 Distribution

-Cecropia peltata ranges from southern Mexico through Central America to northern South America, Guyana, Trinidad and Tobago, and Jamaica, and has been introduced in Africa, Asia and the Pacific.
+Cecropia peltata ranges from southern Mexico through Central America to northern South America, Guyana, Trinidad and Tobago, Puerto Rico, and Jamaica, and has been introduced in Africa, Asia and the Pacific.
 The species has been listed as one of the hundred worst invasive alien species by the Invasive Species Specialist Group.
 Replacement of its very close ecological analogue, the native African Musanga cecropioides, by C. peltata has been reported along major roads of Cameroon.